No products in the cart.

 You’ll be glad to learn that Goddess Garden’s Sunscreens are indeed vegan!
 No animal products are ever used in our formulas.
 We are also Leaping Bunny-certified to be cruelty-free.

-Our sunscreens do not contain gluten or wheat-derived products.
-The xanthan gum we use in our sunscreens is sometimes fermented from wheat, but our supplier has also tested for this allergen and none remains after processing.
-However, we are not a gluten-free facility.
+With the exception of Tinted Face the Day, our sunscreens do not contain gluten or wheat-derived products.
+The xanthan gum we use in our sunscreens is sometimes fermented from wheat, but our supplier has tested for the allergen in this ingredient and none remains after processing.
+However, we are not a gluten-free facility and our products have not been tested to be gluten-free.
 For those with a gluten sensitivity (or any allergy or sensitivity), we recommend trying our sunscreen on the inside of your elbow 24 hours prior to use to make sure it works for you.

 Never!
 We don’t believe in animal testing and we’re Leaping Bunny-certified.
 Our products are not tested on animals—only people!
 Learn more about how we test our products.